 There are many ways to make pierogi, and everyone seems to have their favorite.
 This is my favorite recipe for gluten free potato pierogi, as the dough is made with both milk and sour cream.
-I have received so many requests for this recipe, and it’s finally here!
+I’ve received so many requests for this recipe, and it’s finally here!

 There’s no way around it.
 Pierogi takes some time to prep.
-But you so smart.
-I bet you already knew that.
 I promise that this dough will work – just read the recipe all the way through before you roll up your sleeves and get to work.
 And let all the step by step pictures mesmerize you for a bit, too.

 Just be sure to serve these to someone special.
 Pierogies bring to mind Easter for me, which may or may not be strange.
 But one thing’s for sure – if you’re going to make them for a big group, pay special attention to the Make-Ahead Option in the printable recipe below.
 Now … how do you say “EAT!” in Polish?

 For the Dough 1/2 cup (112 g) sour cream, at room temperature

 2/3 cup (170 g) milk, at room temperature

 1 egg (60 g, out of shell) at room temperature, beaten

 1 teaspoon xanthan gum (omit if your blend already contains it)